music box collection

 The Museum exterior

-The Museum MATSUSHIMA is a museum located in Matsushima Town that houses beautiful and interesting exhibits, including music boxes.
+The Museum MATSUSHIMA is a museum in Matsushima Town that houses beautiful and interesting exhibits, including music boxes

-There used to be a museum in Matsushima called the Matsushima Music Box Museum that displayed many music boxes from around the world.
+Matsushima once had a museum called the Matsushima Music Box Museum, which exhibited many music boxes from around the world.

-The coastal town of Matsushima will suffer severe damage from the tsunami.
+The coastal town of Matsushima suffered devastating damage from the tsunami.

-The Music Box Museum was also unable to escape the damage and decided to close in the same year.
+The Music Box Museum was also unable to escape the damage, and it was decided to close that same year.

-Voices of sadness over the closing of the museum rose from within and outside the prefecture.
+Voices of sadness over the closure were heard from both within and outside the prefecture.

-In September 2016, with a grant from the prefecture, the Music Box Museum was reborn as "The Museum MATSUSHIMA"!
+September 2016, with the help of a subsidy from the prefecture, the Music Box Museum was reborn as "The Museum MATSUSHIMA"!

-At the reborn Museum, you can enjoy not only music boxes but also three other collections: the "Toy Collection" by Teruhisa Kitahara, who is known as a "toy collector," and the "Segawa Mode Collection," which exhibits dresses from the golden age of Paris haute couture.
-Power up as a facility.
+The reborn Museum has been upgraded as a facility where you can enjoy not only music boxes but also three collections: the "Toy Collection" of Teruhisa Kitahara, known as a "toy collector," and the "Segawa Mode Collection," which displays dresses from the golden age of Parisian haute couture.

-In this article, we will introduce the charm of "The Museum MATSUSHIMA"!
+In this article, we will introduce the charms of "The Museum MATSUSHIMA"!

 Kitahara Toy Collection

-The first thing you will see upon entering the museum is the Kitahara Toy Collection.
+The first thing you'll see when you enter the museum is the Kitahara Toy Collection.

-Various toys from around the world are on display, including motion displays, tin toys, and celluloid toys owned by Teruhisa Kitahara, a toy appraiser known for ``Good Fortune!
-Anything Appraisal Group''.
+This exhibit features a variety of toys from around the world, including motion displays, tin toys, and celluloid toys, all owned by Teruhisa Kitahara, a toy appraiser who is well-known from the TV show "Kaiun!
+Nandemo Kanteidan."

 Kitahara Toy Collection

-What you should pay attention to is the motion display.
+One thing you should pay particular attention to is the motion display.

-To be precise, this is not a toy, but an actual store display used in the United States from 1925 to 1955 to attract customers.
+To be precise, this is not a toy, but a display that was actually used in stores in the United States from around 1925 to 1955 to attract customers.

-As the name suggests, it is characterized by motion.
+As the name suggests, it is characterized by its motion (movement).

 music box collection

-When you go up the stairs, many music boxes are waiting for you.
+Once you reach the top of the stairs, you will find many music boxes waiting for you.

-Yes, the music boxes that were active at the former Matsushima Music Box Museum survived the earthquake and regained the ability to play music once again.
+The music boxes that were once used at the former Matsushima Music Box Museum have survived the earthquake disaster and are once again able to play music.

 music box collection

-The ``Music Box Path'' where you can get a glimpse of the history of music boxes is wonderful, but the highlight is definitely the concert hall.
+The Music Box Path, where you can get a glimpse into the history of music boxes, is wonderful, but the highlight is undoubtedly the concert hall.

-There, concerts with various music boxes are held once an hour.
+There, various music box performances are held once an hour.

-The overwhelming sound pressure far exceeds the level of a music box that we can imagine, making it feel like listening to an orchestra.
+The overwhelming sound pressure, which far exceeds what we might imagine a music box to be, makes it feel like listening to an orchestra.

-It is a wonderful work of art that deserves to be called a concert organ.
+It is a magnificent work of art worthy of being called a concert organ.

-Why not take a moment to be surrounded by the sounds while remembering the music boxes that have been restored and brought back to life after being damaged by the earthquake?
+Why not take a moment to be enveloped in the sounds of the music boxes that have been restored from the damage caused by the earthquake and given new life?

-The last thing on display is the history of beautiful dresses.
+The final exhibit is a history of beautiful dresses,

-Enjoy high-end tailored clothing designed during the golden age of Paris haute couture.
+showcasing the finest tailoring designed during the golden age of Parisian haute couture.

 Haute couture refers to high-quality tailored clothing.

-The dresses on display at The Museum are valuable works by famous designers created during the heyday of haute couture from the 1870s to the 1960s.
+The dresses on display at The Museum are precious pieces by famous designers, created during the heyday of haute couture, from the 1870s to the 1960s.
+They

-They are arranged by year, so one way to enjoy them is not only to admire their beauty, but also to see the changing trends.
+are arranged by decade, so you can enjoy not only the beauty but also the changing trends.

-Please enjoy the design by the designer and the careful tailoring by the craftsman.
+Be sure to enjoy the designs by the designers and the careful tailoring by the artisans.

-At the museum cafe, you can enjoy rich coffee made using a rare roasting method called woodfire roasting, as well as sweets, light meals, and lunch.
+At the museum cafe, you can enjoy rich coffee made using the unusual wood-fire roasting method, as well as sweets, snacks, and even lunch.
+It's a

-It's fun to take a break while talking about what you saw at the museum!
+fun place to take a break and talk about what you saw at the museum!

-You can also purchase Miyagi specialty products and leather products from Samurai Craft, a leather manufacturing company in Miyagi.
+You can also purchase Miyagi's local specialties and leather products from Samurai Craft, a Miyagi leather goods manufacturer.

-You can enter both without paying an admission fee, so it's also recommended for those who are tired of sightseeing in Matsushima or those who want to buy some unique souvenirs.
+Both can be entered without paying an admission fee, so they are recommended for those who are tired of sightseeing in Matsushima or who want to buy a unique souvenir.

-If you want to know the charm of Matsushima that is different from the scenery and historical facilities, please come visit us!
+If you want to know the charm of Matsushima that is different from the scenery and historical facilities, be sure to visit!

 INFORMATION